Skip to content

 What is DDT?

-PCBs, or polychlorinated biphenyls, are a group of man-made chemicals that were widely used in industrial processes, such as in the production of electrical equipment, because of their insulating properties.
-Their use was also banned in the 1970s because they were found to harm both human health and wildlife.
-However, because of their stable chemical structures, PCBs don’t break down easily in the environment.
+PCBs, or polychlorinated biphenyls, are a group of synthetic chemicals that were widely used in industrial processes and products, such as electrical equipment, because of their insulating properties.
+Like DDT, their use was banned in the 1970s because they were found to harm human health and the environment.
+However, PCBs do not break down easily and remain in the environment long after their release.

-How widespread or severe is the chemical (DDTs and PCBs) contamination off the coasts of Los Angeles and Orange Counties?
+How widespread is the DDT and PCBs contamination off the coast?

-How can you tell if a fish has DDTs or PCBs contamination?
+How can you tell if a fish is contaminated with DDT or PCBs?

-Fish contaminated with DDTs and PCBs do not look, taste or smell any different than fish that are not contaminated.
-That is why it is important to follow the fish consumption advisories and recommendations for Los Angeles and Orange Counties .
+Fish contaminated with DDT and PCBs do not look, taste, or smell any different than fish that are not contaminated.
+Therefore, it is important to follow the fish consumption advisories issued by the state of California.

 Where can I get more information about contaminated fish?